Any marketing venture is complicated.

 6 Phases of the marketing project management process

-However, marketing project management features some additional steps, such as the adoption of marketing strategies and market research.
+While marketing project management follows the standard project management phases, it also adds a couple of additional ones, such as the adoption of marketing strategies and market research.

 Phase #1: Conduct research

 Research is an essential prerequisite for running any marketing project.
-It involves collecting data from consumers or other relevant groups with the aim of analyzing all the relevant factors, including:
+It involves collecting data from consumers or other relevant groups to analyze all the relevant factors, including:

 - The market,